-BAWAG P.S.K.
-AG's (BAWAG) A2 deposit, issuer, and senior unsecured debt ratings reflect its baa1 BCA and Adjusted BCA, as well as the application of our Advanced Loss Given Failure (LGF) analysis to the bank's liabilities, which indicates a very low loss given failure and results in two notches of rating uplift.
-While we consider BAWAG to be a domestic systemically relevant bank, we do not incorporate rating uplift from government support for BAWAG due to the wider scope of BRRD application in Austria and evidenced willingness of its government to apply burden-sharing to creditors.
+BAWAG's A2 deposit, issuer, and senior unsecured ratings reflect its baa1 BCA and Adjusted BCA, and two notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis, which incorporates the relative loss severity of a liability class.
+We do not incorporate rating uplift from government support for BAWAG due to the wider scope of BRRD application in Austria and evidenced willingness of its government to apply burden-sharing to creditors.